zerodogg/rotcelloc/README.md

 ### Metadata sources

-[OMDb API](http://omdbapi.com/) - The Open Movie Database.
-Used for all movie and TV series metadata and fallback movie and TV series posters.
+[TMDB](http://omdbapi.com/) - The Movie Database.
+Used for all movie and TV series metadata and posters.

-[The Movie Database](https://www.themoviedb.org/).
-Used for movie and TV series posters.

 [TheGamesDB.net](http://thegamesdb.net/).
 Used for game metadata and posters.